 Model poses differ in the industry depending on the niche that you are aiming towards.
 The common trait that runs across all areas is an air of confidence and self assurance that jumps from each image.

 Strong delivery is extremely important when posing for a professional photographer demonstrating your experience within the industry.
 Do not become complacent and constantly improve by practising and perfecting those bank of poses that work well.
 A clean, neat line is much preferred by designers to promote their clothing.

 Our photoshoot shot by a professional photographer is the perfect way to practise your poses.
 Simply register today to begin building your portfolio.

-We’ve collated 50 go-to poses along with modelling tips on how to create each position.
+For a more in-depth guide we’ve collated 50 go-to poses along with modelling tips on how to create each position.
 Each tip is aimed at a specific niche along with fashion photography to explain each basic pose.
 Our ultimate guide will guide you on where to place your model hands, legs and head.